gabysbrain/decision_making-vdmu2015/proposal.md

 consider the perceptual accuracy of the encoding but also how the user will interpret this uncertainty.

 * it is important when designing visual encodings of uncertainty to understand the user
 * much of this is handled on a case by case basis
 * why are different tools developed for similar tasks?

+{>> important to say who's decisions we are trying to model <<}

 Concepts such as personality factors [@ref] and cognitive biases [@ref] have previously been discussed by the visualization community.
 However, these